nerves-project/nerves_system_br/README.md

 Currently, most development is being done on the BeagleBone Black, but work is proceeding on embedded x86 platforms and the Raspberry Pi.
 Porting to other platforms is easy especially if they're already support by Buildroot.
-See the `configs` directory in the SDK for examples.
+See the `configs` directory for examples.

 ## First time build

-Before building the SDK, it is important to have a few build tools already installed.
+Before building Nerves, it is important to have a few build tools already installed.
 Buildroot provides a lot, but it does depend on a few host programs.
 If using Ubuntu, run the following: